 Your logo, all your graphics, and the colors associated with your company comprise the visual aspect of your branding.

 The words your company puts out and the causes you stand for make up your company’s voice.
 Even the products you sell tell a lot about your company.
-All these combine to make up your company’s branding as a whole.
+All these combine to make up your hop on a 15-minute coffee chat

 Presenting these things and creating a strong image of your brand in your audience’s mind can convert them into customers